 A surgical facelift is designed to improve the visible signs of ageing by tightening and lifting facial tissue.
 This surgery corrects the sagging and leaves skin visibly smoother and tighter giving a younger overall appearance.

-If you have been considering facelift surgery, the best thing to do is to make an appointment with Dr Gillett.
+If you have been considering facelift surgery in Perth, the best thing to do is to make an appointment with Dr Gillett.
 From his assessment, he will be able to give you specific advice about your case including the expected results.

 You are more likely to benefit from a facelift if:

 Skin elasticity and bone structure also play a part in how suited you are to the surgery.